EMERGENCIES CALL 911

 A. By the Chief of Police with the approval of the Board.

 B. Only after satisfactory completion of the selection and training procedures prescribed by the Chief of Police and Board.

-C. For a probationary period of at least one year, and after completion of Indiana Law Enforcement Academy, during which time the probationer may be discharged by the Chief of Police without the right of hearing before the Board.
+C. For a probationary period of at least one year, and after completion of Indiana Law Enforcement Academy, during which time the probationary officer may be discharged by the Chief of Police without the right of hearing before the Board.

 D. Permanently by the Chief of Police and the board upon the satisfactory completion of the probationary period.

-Only those applications for the position of Police Employee who meet the following initial standards will be considered.
+Only those applications for the position of Police Officer who meet the following initial standards will be considered: